+Please Note!
 The auto-tagging feature may encounter problems when processing SCORM training material created through the use of certain authoring tools embedding textual contents directly into programming files, and compressing images so that their quality does not allow Optical Character Recognition (OCR).
 We are currently working to confront this limitation by collaborating with some of the major authoring tools providers.

 When finished, press Save Changes.
 If the file format is correct, the SCORM content will be uploaded as new course training material, and a message will be displayed on the top left of the page.
 The SCORM package content is now course content and is ready to be played.

-Uploading SCORM Content into the Central Repository
+Uploading SCORM content into the Central repository

 Uploading a SCORM package to the Central Repository allows you to push its content into multiple courses, so learners only have to view the content one time in any of the courses in which the content is placed.
-When content from Central Repository is pushed to one or more courses, the package is then share-tracked between all of the courses.
+When content from the Central Repository is pushed to one or more courses, the package is then share-tracked between all of the courses.
 This means that the learner can avoid playing the content several times in several courses.

 Please note that when uploading SCORM packages including tests in the Central Repository, the Score Calculation option selected when the first version of the package is uploaded cannot be changed when uploading new versions of the same SCORM package.

-Updating SCORM Content
+Updating SCORM content